tustin2121/James_Somerton_Transcripts/_videos/7a4DTkoejG8.md

 <compare>
 <james {% include timecode %}>

-I've never seen Star Trek I'm just going by YouTube clips.
+I've never seen Star Trek, I'm just going by YouTube clips.

 </james>
 </compare>
 <compare>
 <nick>

 When I was younger, my mom said that I was a carbon copy of Data.
 I always loved the character, because my mom had Star Trek on a lot when I was younger.
-And like, I think that's a discredited to autistic people too.
-I identify as somewhere on the Spectrum.
-I don't know what, but-- because like autistic people can be incredibly hypersexual, and that's perfectly fine too.
-And so like kind of pigeonholing these identities together because you know this privileged-- writer of privilege, this creator of privilege, has this one experience with this one person, thinks "oh, this one this must be what it likes it's like for everyone".
+And like, I think that's a discredit to autistic people too.
+I identify as somewhere on the spectrum.
+I don't know what, but-- because like autistic people can be incredibly hypersexual, and that's perfectly fine too!
+And so like kind of pigeonholing these identities together because you know this privileged-- writer of privilege, this creator of privilege, has this one experience with this one person, thinks "oh, this one this must be what it's like for everyone".

 So, those are two very conflicting public perceptions of what these identities ought to be.
 And when you put them together it's--- what do you get?
 Like people just don't believe you.
 You have no idea how many times I've gotten...
-Like I said "I'm asexual" and then kind of get the retort "oh, you just haven't met the right person"
+Like I said "I'm asexual" and then kind of get the retort, "Oh, you just haven't met the right person."

 </nick>
 </compare>
 <compare>
 <james {% include timecode %}>

 Oh I-- I absolutely believe that.
 Um, that's-- I've seen that in so many different conversations and podcasts and whatnot.
-People kind of talking about you know "I'll tell someone I'm asexual" and it's just "oh, you just haven't met the right guy yet" Um, and it's the same with-- It's the same kind of thing with women who say like "I never want to get married", and it's "you just haven't met the right guy yet", or "I never want to have a kid" and it's--
+People kind of talking about, you know, "I'll tell someone I'm asexual" and it's just, "oh, you just haven't met the right guy yet."
+Um, and it's the same with-- It's the same kind of thing with women who say like, "I never want to get married", and it's, "you just haven't met the right guy yet", or "I never want to have a kid" and it's--

 </james>
 </compare>
 <compare>
 <nick>

-Yeah, it's just like "You'll change your mind".
+Yeah, it's just like, "You'll change your mind."

 </nick>
 </compare>
 <compare>
 <james {% include timecode %}>

-"you'll change your mind".
-Yeah, "once it happens you'll change your mind" kind of thing. um, and so that seems to be a-- that seems to be a societal thing, that if you're anywhere outside of the societal Norm, which is very restrictive-- like I said, even a woman who doesn't want to get married is outside the societal Norm.
+"You'll change your mind."
+Yeah, "once it happens you'll change your mind" kind of thing.
+Um, and so that seems to be a-- that seems to be a societal thing, that if you're anywhere outside of the societal norm, which is very restrictive-- like I said, even a woman who doesn't want to get married is outside the societal norm.
 Society kind of says to you like, "just wait, you'll get there."

 </james>
 </compare>